neicnordic/sda-helm/sda-svc/README.md

 `global.archive.volumeMode` | File mode on the `FileStorage` volume. |`2750`
-`global.archive.nfsServer` | URL or IP addres to a NFS server. |`""` `global.archive.nfsPath` | Path on the NFS server for the archive. |`""` `global.auth.jwtAlg` | Keytype to sign the JWT, available options are RS265 & ES256, Must match the keytype |`"ES256"` `global.auth.jwtKey` | Private key used to sign the JWT. |`""` `global.auth.jwtPub` | Public key ues to verify the JWT. |`""` `global.auth.useTLS` | Run a TLS secured server. |`true`
+`global.archive.nfsServer` | URL or IP addres to a NFS server. |`""` `global.archive.nfsPath` | Path on the NFS server for the archive. |`""` `global.auth.jwtAlg` | Key type to sign the JWT, available options are RS265 & ES256, Must match the key type |`"ES256"` `global.auth.jwtKey` | Private key used to sign the JWT. |`""` `global.auth.jwtPub` | Public key ues to verify the JWT. |`""` `global.auth.useTLS` | Run a TLS secured server. |`true`